Estimated reading time: 9 minutes

 Maybe you’re looking for an environmentally-friendly and economical alternative to store-bought soap.
 Or perhaps you want to know how to maintain hygiene while camping or in a survival situation.
 Either way, you can benefit from learning about the many plants you can use as soap.

-Using plants for cleansing is nothing new.
+We all know about using plants for medicine, but few people know how to use plants for cleansing.
+However, it’s nothing new.
 Historians have found evidence that the ancient Egyptians bathed with soaps made from plants along with animal and vegetable oils.
 Native Americans also used a variety of plants as soap when they washed.

 And the good news is that it is surprisingly easy to create soap with plants.
 The secret is a naturally-occurring compound called saponin in many plants, especially those with waxy cuticles.